Liriope muscari

 Liriope muscari is a species of flowering plant from East Asia.
 Common names in English include big blue lilyturf, lilyturf, border grass, and monkey grass.
 This small herbaceous perennial has grass-like evergreen foliage and lilac-purple flowers which produce single-seeded berries on a spike in the fall.
-It is invasive to North America and considered a threat to native wildlife.
+In some parts of the United States, it is an invasive species.

 Description

 It is an understory plant in China, Japan, and Korea occurring in shady forests at elevations of 330–4600 ft.

 It typically grows 30–45 cm tall and features clumps of strap-like, arching, glossy, dark green leaves to ½ inch wide (1.3 cm).
 Clumps slowly expand by short stolons to a width of about 30 cm, but plants do not spread aggressively.
 Roots are fibrous, often with terminal tubers.
 The small, showy flowers occur on erect spikes with tiered whorls of dense, white to violet-purple flowers rising above the leaves in late summer.
 Flowers resemble those of grape hyacinth (Muscari), which is the origin of the specific epithet.
 Flowers develop into blackish berries which often persist into winter.
 Lilyturf is deer resistant.
 There is considerable variation in leaf color and size among a number of recognized cultivars.